ErikUmble/NanoNav/docs/source/usage.rst

 After you can see the green arrow, you should be able to see the Arduino as an external drive in FileExplorer (Windows), Finder (Mac), or the equivalent for your Operating System.
 It will likely be named "NO NAME" and should contain a `main.py` and `README.txt` file.
 Copy the `nanonav.py` file over to the Arduino (external drive) by either Ctrl-C Ctrl-V or drag-and-drop.
 This will enable you to import nanonav when you run your code on the board.

+Running your code on the Arduino
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Click the arrow to run the code in conjunction with the laptop, AKA laptop mode.
-Running in laptop mode enables you to make print statements, which will be printed to the Serial Terminal in the OpenMV IDE.
+**Laptop mode**: Click the arrow to run the code in conjunction with the laptop.
+Running in laptop mode is optimal for debugging.
+You can run and stop your code without touching the Arduino or USB cable.
+While in laptop mode, you can use print statements to print to the Serial Terminal in the OpenMV IDE.
 You can expand this terminal by pressing its corresponding button in the bottom left of the IDE.
 Note that when running in laptop mode, you must have the Arduino connected to the laptop.
 Once you disconnect the Arduino, your code will no longer be running.
-To run code without the laptop connected, you need to run in solo mode.
-Do this by going to Tools > Save open script to OpenMV Cam (as main.py).
+**Solo mode**: To run code without the laptop connected, you need to run in solo mode.
+Connect to the Arduino but don't hit the green play.
+Instead, go to Tools > Save open script to OpenMV Cam (as main.py).
 This will write the file you have open to the Arduino under the name "main.py".
-An alternative way to do this would be to copy the file over in FileExplorer like we did for nanonav.py.
-If you copy the file using FileExplorer, make sure it's named main.py, as the Arduino looks for and executes only the main.py file.
+An alternative way to do this would be to copy the file over in FileExplorer/Finder like we did for nanonav.py.
+If you copy the file using FileExplorer/Finder, make sure it's named main.py, as the Arduino looks for and executes only the main.py file.

-We recognize that OpenMV IDE is not a very nice editor to write code in, so feel free to open `main.py` in your favorite editor (such as VS Code) for editing and run them from OpenMV IDE.
+We recognize that OpenMV IDE is not a very nice editor to write code in, so feel free to open `main.py` in your favorite editor (such as VS Code) for editing and run it from OpenMV IDE.

 ..  _MicroPython: